Michael0131/CSE310Module2/readme.md

 # Overview

-As a software engineer, I aim to deepen my understanding of programming concepts and improve my skills in building applications.
-This project demonstrates my proficiency in the Java language by creating a software application that utilizes various Java features, such as object-oriented programming, data structures, and user interaction.
+As a software engineer student, I am committed to enhancing my skills and knowledge in programming by building practical applications.
+The Weather Forecast App demonstrates my ability to utilize Java for creating a functional application that retrieves real-time weather data from an online API and presents it in a user-friendly format.

-The software I developed is an Expense Tracker, designed to help users manage their daily expenses and gain insights into their spending habits.
-By implementing features like data input, storage, and retrieval, I explored the intricacies of Java's syntax and libraries, enhancing my coding capabilities and understanding of software development.
+The primary goal of this software is to provide users with current weather conditions and forecasts based on their input location, whether it's a city or a state.
+Through this project, I aimed to learn about API integration, data parsing, and how to handle user input effectively in Java.

 [Software Demo Video](http://youtube.link.goes.here)